 There's nothing better than a fresh pedicure when your feet feel smoother than smooth and your nails look happy, shiny and bright.
-Here, we show you how you can get a salon-worthy pedicure at home thanks to these 10 genius DIY pedicure tips.
+Here, we show you how you can get a salon-worthy pedicure at home with a step-by-step guide, plus some clever DIY pedi hacks.

 Nothing beats a foot massage, but it's never much fun (or as easy) to do on your own feet.
 That's where marbles come in.
 Pour a packet into a bowl of warm water and gently roll your feet over them while you sit and soak your feet.
 Da-dah!
 An easy DIY massage that doesn't require any effort on your part.